Hands-On Training for Auto Mechanics: Skills, Tools and Real-World Instruction

 In hands-on labs, students practice taking apart and rebuilding brake systems — including the master cylinder, calipers and drum assemblies.
 They can also learn the correct way to bleed brakes.

-To speak with an Admissions Representative and learn more, call 1-800-834-7308 or click the button below to get started.
+To speak with an Admissions Representative and learn more, request info today.

 Ready to jump in?
 Enroll now.